 Event planners will divide into two groups: analog and digital.
 One group will manage events with spreadsheets, post-it notes, and paper.
 The other will automate and digitize tasks, exploring the full range of event technology and tools.

-Because digital events have delivered more and better attendee behavioral data than in-person events, the latter will ramp up their Internet of Things (IoT) innovation to compete.
+Digital events have delivered more and better attendee behavioral data than in-person events; the latter will ramp up their Internet of Things (IoT) innovation to compete.
 Sensors, beacons, and tags will be attached to walls, furniture, and badges to track attendee movements.

 Pandemic safety measures are likely a permanent budget line item for events.
 As a result, solutions from Clear, Safe Expo, Crowdpass, and TACKL Health could be among those fueling further growth in the health-related event technology category.

 No matter where virtual event platforms came from–mobile apps, networking solutions, or the ground up–they will continue to evolve.
-Community platforms, eCommerce marketplaces, or virtual reality venues are likely options.
+Community platforms, eCommerce marketplaces, or virtual reality venues are possible options.

 The potential ways for attendees to experience an event will grow.
 Today, they can access events in person or online, live or on-demand, in a skirt and heels or workjamas.
 When the Covid-19 smoke clears (or at least becomes less impactful), other realities (Facebook is talking about the Metaverse) will emerge.